Reciprocity Health Fund

 Eligibility Criteria

-- Organizations are to be a qualified donee as defined by the Canada Revenue Agency or have partnered with an eligible organization.
-Applications must come from the governing body of the applicant or be accompanied by a letter of permission from the qualified donee.
+Applicants are to be a qualified donee as defined by the Canada Revenue Agency (CRA), other eligible group as defined by the CRA, or have partnered with an eligible organization.

 What is a charitable partner?